Chatbot Groups?

-Chatbots which are used with Natural Language Processing (NLP) allow bots to enquire about people’s tastes and preferences, much like a real person could.
-They also have the ability to probe the users, seeing opportunities to ask prospects follow-up questions at the end and to expand if necessary.
+Chatbots, which are used with Natural Language Processing (NLP) allow bots to enquire about people’s tastes and preferences, much like a real person could.
+They also can probe the users, seeing opportunities to ask prospects follow-up questions at the end and to expand if necessary.

 Latest News